Security Model

 HTTP tunnels

 Published HTTP tunnels can enforce authentication before traffic reaches the upstream service.
-Token authentication accepts rstream tokens on each request. rstream Auth adds a browser-oriented session flow for interactive users.
+Token authentication accepts rstream tokens on each request. rstream Auth adds a browser-oriented session flow for interactive users. mTLS authenticates clients with certificates during the TLS handshake.

 Transport security